N916 highway

-National Route 916 or N916 is a 11 km, two-to-four lane road that consists of four different major streets and two spur routes in Davao City.
+National Route 916 or N916 is a 11 km, two-to-four lane road that consists of four different major streets and five spur routes in Davao City.
 It is one of major roads in the city that connects the western and eastern part of Davao.

 Route description

-There are six components of this road, Quimpo Boulevard, Quezon Boulevard, Leon Garcia Street, R. Castillo Street, Tulip Drive (as N916-2), and most recently the Davao City Coastal Road (as N916-1).
+There are nine components of this road, Quimpo Boulevard, Quezon Boulevard, Leon Garcia Street, R. Castillo Street, Davao City Coastal Road (as N916-1), Carlos Villa-Abrille Drive and Tulip Drive (as N916-2), Mintal-Bago Galleria Road and San Francisco Street (as N916-3), Toril-Calinan Road (as N916-4), and the recently reclassified former Daang Maharlika routes (Davao-Agusan National Highway, J.P.
+Laurel Avenue, C.M.
+Recto Avenue and the MacArthur Highway as 916-5).